Wind Power Employment

 How Does Wind Power Work?

 Wind turbines are intricate machines.
 A turbine includes blades, a tower to elevate the blades, and a great deal of electronic equipment which helps convert the wind energy into usable power.
-When the wind turns turbine blades, they produce electricity which can then be collected and channelled into power lines from which it can be delivered to utility customers.
-The tower portion of the turbine is generally made of steel while the propeller blades are usually made of a fibreglass-reinforced polyester or wood-epoxy, lighter materials which allow the propellers to rotate more easily than a heavier steel propeller would.
+When the wind turns turbine blades, they produce electricity which can then be collected and channeled into power lines from which it can be delivered to utility customers.
+The tower portion of the turbine is generally made of steel while the propeller blades are usually made of a fiberglass-reinforced polyester or wood-epoxy, lighter materials which allow the propellers to rotate more easily than a heavier steel propeller would.

 The bigger the turbine, the more power it can produce and turbine sizes have increased greatly since they were first developed.

-Usually wind turbines are clustered together in large turbine fields known as wind farms or wind power plants.
+Usually, wind turbines are clustered together in large turbine fields known as wind farms or wind power plants.
 The location of a turbine field is very important to its effectiveness.
 High wind speeds are essential to the creation of wind power, so turbine fields must be located in windy areas.
 Before building a wind turbine field, resource analysts must determine if there is sufficiently high wind-speed in the area to make the construction of a turbine field worth it.
-Currently standard utility-scale wind turbines are capable of producing from 700 kilowatts to 2.5 megawatts of energy.
+Currently, standard utility-scale wind turbines are capable of producing from 700 kilowatts to 2.5 megawatts of energy.
 So just how much energy is that, exactly?
-According to the American Wind Energy Association the average US household uses about 10,655 kilowatt-hours of electricity per year, while one megawatt of wind energy can generate anywhere from 2.4 to 3 million kilowatt hours.
+According to the American Wind Energy Association, the average US household uses about 10,655 kilowatt-hours of electricity per year, while one megawatt of wind energy can generate anywhere from 2.4 to 3 million kilowatt-hours.
 That means that one megawatt of wind is capable of supplying enough electricity for 225 to 300 US homeowners.